kostyaev/smart_categorizer/README.md

 # Smart Categorizer
 This is the trainable tool that can be used to automate the categorization process of images.
-It expects that you provide some categorized examples on which it will be trained on and then it do this job on uncategorized data.
+It expects that you provide some categorized examples (it works pretty good given just 10 examples) on which it will be trained on and then it categorize data automatically.

 ![screenshot](images/example.jpg)